Medically reviewed by Drugs.com. Last updated on Apr 10, 2022.

 Chemical Class: Isavuconazonium

-Isavuconazonium injection is used to treat serious fungal or yeast infections, such as invasive aspergillosis and invasive mucormycosis.
+Isavuconazonium injection is used to treat serious fungal or yeast infections, including invasive aspergillosis and invasive mucormycosis.
 This medicine works by killing the fungus or yeast and preventing its growth.

 This medicine is to be given only by or under the direct supervision of your doctor.